School of Creative Industries

 The Department especially prides itself on the levels of support provided to postgraduate research students in the course of their MPhil/PhD journey.
 Our academics are very committed to their subject areas and meet regularly with their supervisees to support them at all stages of the project; from inception to completion.

-Our postgraduate research students have the opportunity to hone their research skills through participation in a comprehensive range of training events organised by both the Faculty of Arts and the University’s Doctoral College.
+Our postgraduate research students have the opportunity to hone their research skills through participation in a comprehensive range of training events organised by both the Faculty of Arts, Business and Social Science and the University’s Doctoral College.
 This training gives you a broad range of academic and transferable skills that are not only vital to completing a PhD but are also relevant to academic employability and to the screen industries.
 For example, research students will learn how to present papers at conferences and write for scholarly publication.
 Postgraduate research students will also be encouraged to participate in conferences, both internal and external, and have opportunities to contribute to the University’s seminar programme.
 Funding can be provided for research visits and for students who wish to present their research at conferences, both in the UK and abroad.

 The Centre for Film, Media, Discourse and Culture, which encompasses the Digital Technology, Theory and Practice Research Group, has an international reputation for excellence across a range of subjects and our staff are happy to receive inquiries regarding potential research topics.
 Our principal areas of research are: